-- Product Liability Insurance: This coverage can help protect your small business if it’s found legally liable for producing or selling a product that causes bodily injury or property damage to a third party.
-These issues can lead to costly lawsuits for your small business.
-If your business makes and/or sells a product, you should consider this type of coverage.
-Product liability is typically included in most CGL policies, but it’s always best to check!
+- Product Liability Insurance – This can help protect your small business if it’s found legally liable for producing or selling a product that causes bodily injury or property damage to a third party.
+These issues can lead to costly lawsuits, so consider this type of coverage if your business makes and/or sells a product.
+Product liability is usually included in CGL policies, but it’s always best to check.

-- For example, if you don’t deliver a completed project by an agreed upon date or time, or your client believes the professional services they received failed to meet expectations, and either resulted in your client suffering a financial loss, this coverage can help cover your costs.
+- For example, if you don’t deliver a completed project by an agreed-upon date or time, or your client believes the professional services they received failed to meet expectations and resulted in them suffering a financial loss, this coverage can help cover your costs.

 Insuring Your Bottom Line

 Unexpected losses can come in many forms.
 While your net income stream could stop or be significantly reduced while you take care of repairs, your continuing normal operating expenses would pile up quickly.
 There is, however, insurance that helps protect you should you suffer a loss of business income.

 - Business Interruption Insurance – This can help cover your regular operating expenses if interrupted by an insured peril.
 If, for some reason, you’re unable to generate income, this will help cover things like payroll until you’re able to get up and running again.